THE MYSTICAL ORDER OF SPIRITUAL BAPTIST INC.

 Jesus is speaking to you, right now, if you have ears to hear, right now, here in church, in this place, in this time, at this well.
 O, I wish I was on the pulpit shouting these words to you as we close out this year to start a new.

-Jesus is at the local watering hole, if you have ears to hear spirit and truth.
+Jesus is at the local watering hole if you have ears to hear spirit and truth.
 Jesus is at the local coffee shop.
-Jesus is at your favorite restaurant.
+Jesus is at your favourite restaurant.
 Jesus is at the gym; Jesus is at your job, at your house, in your bedroom.
 O, hear His tender pleading come sinner come.
 O, come, my brothers and sisters back to this watering spot, this well where Jesus is waiting for you.

 Wherever you hear spirit and truth, you are hearing Jesus.

 27 Just then his disciples came.
 They were astonished that he was speaking with a woman, but no one said, “What do you want?” or, “Why are you speaking with her?”
 28 Then the woman left her water jar and went back to the city.
 She said to the people, 29 “Come and see a man who told me everything I have ever done!
 He cannot be the Messiah, can he?”

 Honey, you better believe he is the Messiah!